 We have already considered that a gemstone is a good replacement for a diamond.
 Yet, why should you buy it instead of a diamond?
 Here are some of the reasons why you should purchase moissanite.

 - Its price rules!
 The cost for moissanite is sometimes 10-12 times lower than the price for a diamond of a similar weight and cut.
 That is, you can get a ring that looks deluxe even with the smallest budget.
+For the price, you can see for yourself in our online jewelry store loose moissanite stones for sale.

 - That stone is a real boost of luster, brilliance and fire.
 It has no analogs in other natural and synthetic gems.